Sompalkar/React-Internship/README.md

 **Created by Somnath Palkar**
 Email: palkarsom1@gmail.com

-A live demo of this project can be accessed [here](https://growme-org-react-assgnmt.netlify.app/first-page).
+A live demo of this project can be accessed [React Internship Assignment-DEMOLIVE](https://growme-org-react-assgnmt.netlify.app/).

 ## Project Overview